UWE Bristol Staff Data Privacy Notice

 UWE Bristol is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.
 This notice applies to current and former employees, workers and contractors.
 This notice is to provide you with information about how we process personal information, it does not form part of any contract of employment or other contract to provide services.
 We may update this notice at any time.

 UWE Bristol will always comply with its legal requirement in processing your personal data.
-In particular, your personal data will only be processed in a way which is consistent with the requirements of the General Data Protection Regulation (GDPR) as enacted and amended in UK law.
+In particular, your personal data will only be processed in a way which is consistent with the requirements of the UK General Data Protection Regulation (UK GDPR) and Data Protection Act, 2018 as enacted and amended in UK law.
 Your personal data will only be processed in a way which is compatible with UWE Bristol’s policies, procedures and collective agreements.

 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.